jasmine/jasmine.github.io/_tutorials/async.md

 });
 ```

-Note that in order to use `async`/`await` you need to either run your tests in a browser or Node version that supports it, or else use [Babel](https://babeljs.io/) to compile your code to an older dialect of Javascript. `async`/`await` is supported by Jasmine 2.7 and later.

 ## Promises
-If you can't use `async`/`await` or you need more control, you can explicitly return a promise instead.
+If you need more control, you can explicitly return a promise instead.
 Jasmine considers any object with a `then` method to be a promise, so you can use either the Javascript runtime's built-in `Promise` type or a library.

 ```javascript
 beforeEach(function() {